Contents

 It’s not all doom and gloom, though.
 The government recognizes that there is a rising need for food assistance, and help is available for those who need it.
 In fact, food support networks have been around since 1939, when the first grocery assistance program was launched in the wake of the Great Depression and two world wars.
 [1] And fortunately, it’s easier than ever before to take part.

-You’ve probably heard the term “food stamps,” a colloquial phrase used to describe government assistance in purchasing groceries.
-But have you ever heard of SNAP?
+You’ve probably heard the term “food stamps,” a phrase long used to describe government assistance for groceries.
+But have you heard of SNAP?

-SNAP is an incredibly helpful tool because of the immense resources put behind it—the government recognizes how necessary this program is to its people, and funds it accordingly.
-In 2018 alone, SNAP provided support for an estimated 40 million Americans, to the tune of more than $57 billion.
-And the SNAP program is credited with keeping more than 2 million people out of poverty during the Covid crisis.[3]
+SNAP stands out due to the significant resources behind it.
+The government recognizes how essential this program is for its citizens and funds it accordingly.
+In 2018 alone, SNAP supported an estimated 40 million Americans, allocating more than $57 billion in aid.
+During the COVID-19 crisis, it was credited with lifting over 2 million people out of poverty.

 Foods That Are Available for Purchase Through SNAP